hyperledger/fabric-private-chaincode/ecc_go/README.md

 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/
 --->
-# Chaincode wrapper for Go Chaincode (ecc_go)
+# Go Chaincode Support for Fabric Private Chaincode

-The `ecc_go` folder contains the components to enable go support Fabric Private Chaincode.
+This directory contains the components to enable go support Fabric Private Chaincode.

+## Overview
+ TODO

 In particular, it contains:

-- Go library to be included in a user chaincode application, and
+- Go library to be included in a go chaincode
 - Building and packaging utilities

+### Architecture
+TODO

-# Install Ego inside dev environment
+## Install Ego inside dev environment

+This installation assumes a working FPC dev environment.
+You can find all setup information in the getting started section of our [README.md](../README.md).

+To start with we need to install the ego compiler in your dev environment.
+This is required to build and sign the FPC go chaincode.
+You can find more information about ego installation on the official [documentation](https://docs.edgeless.systems/ego/#/getting-started/install).

+Install ego by running the following:
 ```bash
 wget -qO- https://download.01.org/intel-sgx/sgx_repo/ubuntu/intel-sgx-deb.key | apt-key add
 add-apt-repository "deb [arch=amd64] https://download.01.org/intel-sgx/sgx_repo/ubuntu `lsb_release -cs` main"